gamesbook/pyprototypr/README.md

 * [ ] Traveller board: showing a fully styled Star system (custom Shape?)
 * [x] WarpWar board: showing a fully-styled sector
 * [ ] 18xx board: show a basic map with tracks, towns and off-map areas
-* [ ]Dartboard: using Sector shape
+* [ ] Dartboard: using Sector shape and numbered Track

 ## Acknowledgements

 As always, with Python, you are building "on the shoulders of giants".
-In this case, the [ReportLab PDF Toolkit](https://https://docs.reportlab.com/reportlab/userguide/ch1_intro/) provides all of the core, underlying infrastructure to do the graphics work;
+In this case, the [ReportLab PDF Toolkit](https://https://docs.reportlab.com/reportlab/userguide/ch1_intro/) provides all of the core, underlying infrastructure used to do the graphics work;
-**pyprototypr** is really a thin wrapper around its numerous and extensive capabilities.
+**pyprototypr** is a custom wrapper around its numerous and extensive capabilities.

 Additional libraries used include: